 Ask is the common name for the Ask.com search engine, which allows users to perform a search in the form of a question to find relevant results.
 Ask.com (originally Ask Jeeves) was started in 1996 by Garret Gruener and David Warthen.
 They felt that users approach a search by asking a question, rather than searching for a single word or several words.
-The site has been popular with Internet users, despite competition from other search engines like Google, Bing and Yahoo!.
+The site is popular with Internet users, despite competition from other search engines like Google, Bing, and Yahoo!.

-In the above picture the program gives a "Recommended Offer" to set Ask as the default search provider, which means the default search engine becomes Ask.
-Next, it is wanting to set Ask.com as your homepage and new tabs pages.
-Both of these check boxes have been checked by default.
+In the above picture, the program gives a "Recommended Offer" to set Ask as the default search provider, which means the default search engine becomes Ask.
+Next, it wants to set Ask.com as your homepage and new tabs pages.
+Both check boxes are checked by default.

-We always recommend that uses watch for recommended or promotional offer prompts and always make sure to UNCHECK any boxes that want to change your default settings.
-If you really wanted the Ask Toolbar or Ask.com as your homepage you can easily change these settings down the road.
+We always suggest that users watch for recommended or promotional offer prompts and always make sure to uncheck any boxes that want to change your default settings.
+If you want the Ask Toolbar or Ask.com as your homepage, you can easily change these settings down the road.

 Why does Ask always want to install on my computer?

-One method of keeping software programs free, but allowing a developer to make some money from a program is to give offers like the Ask Toolbar.
-By including these offers in their programs the developers are paid by the company.
+One method of keeping programs free, but allowing a developer to make some money from a program is to give offers like the Ask Toolbar.
+By including these offers in their programs, the developers are paid by the company.